metallb/metallb/website/content/tutorial-arp.md

 assume you have a bare metal [cluster running](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/).

-The nice thing of (abusing) the ARP protocol is that you don't need any fancy network hardware at all, you current SOHO router should just do fine.
+The nice thing of the ARP protocol is that you don't need any fancy network hardware at all, your current SOHO router should just do fine.

 Here is the outline of what we're going to do: